-Before I ever went into professional ministry, my degree and my vocation were in Social Work.
+Before I ever went into professional ministry and took ministry online courses, my degree and my vocation were in Social Work.

 I often joke that having a Bachelor’s of Social Work (BSW) is a lot like knowing CPR: you know just enough to understand how bad a situation is and how much worse you could make it by trying to help.

 There’s a lot of truth to that statement, But the fact is I learned a great deal in my time as a Social Worker that continues to inform my work as a pastor, including the notion of cognitive dissonance.

 Cognitive dissonance occurs when our actions are not in keeping with our understanding of who we are.
 For example, a woman who thinks of herself as kind while recognizing that all of her friends live in fear of her constant ridicule, or a man who thinks of himself as loyal even though he is cheating on his partner are folk living with cognitive dissonance.

 As a minister, I often hear one of the most common criticism leveled at church folk – hypocrisy – as an issue of cognitive dissonance.
 Folk hear the church talking about love and forgiveness while they see it practicing active discrimination and condemnation.
 Folk hear the church talking about care for those who suffer while we spend most of our time and our resources serving our own members and servicing our own buildings.
 As a representative of the church I recognize these critiques as valid and well founded.
 We have a lot of work to do in order to live into the church God is calling us to be.